jsxc/xmpp-cloud-auth/doc/Installation.md

 XMPP server authentication against JSXC>=3.2.0 on Nextcloud.
 See https://jsxc.org or https://github.com/jsxc/xmpp-cloud-auth.
-Args that start with '--' (eg. --domain-db) can also be set in a config file (/etc/xcauth.conf or specified via --config-file).
+Args that start with '--' (eg. --db) can also be set in a config file (/etc/xcauth.conf or specified via --config-file).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override config file values which override defaults.

 optional arguments:
   -h, --help            show this help message and exit --config-file CONFIG_FILE, -c CONFIG_FILE
                         config file path
+  --db DB               Path to the SQLite state database --cache-storage {none,memory,db}
-  --domain-db DOMAIN_DB, -b DOMAIN_DB
+                        How to cache authentication information --domain-db DOMAIN_DB, -b DOMAIN_DB
+                        persistent domain database; manipulated with xcdbm.py.
+                        DEPRECATED, will only be used for migration purposes.
-                        persistent domain database; manipulated with xcdbm.py --auth-test USER DOMAIN PASSWORD, -A USER DOMAIN PASSWORD single, one-shot query of the user, domain, and password triple
+  --auth-test USER DOMAIN PASSWORD, -A USER DOMAIN PASSWORD
+                        single, one-shot query of the user, domain, and password triple